How long do automatic cars last?

 The A4 is estimated to last between 150,000 – 200,000 miles on average while the 3 Series is projected to last slightly longer, in the region of 200,000 – 250,000 miles.
 In terms of reliability, the A4 scores higher with a reliability rating of 82/100 Vs 76/100 for the 3 Series – according to J.D Power.

-How long is an engine good for?
+How long can an engine last?

 Average engine lifespan For some time, the average lifespan of a car’s engine was eight years, or 150,000 miles.
 New designs, better technology and improved service standards in recent years have increased this average life expectancy to about 200,000 miles, or about 10 years.

-How long do engines last?
+How long do electric motors last?

 Like this post?
 Please share to your friends: